 - Level of communication and personal contact with next link in the supply chain and their understanding of, and compliance with, our expectations

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2019.
+This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2015 and will be reviewed for each financial year.

 Date of approval: April 2023